geteduroam/cattenbak/README.md

 These are necessary to read the discovery file from a browser using JavaScript.

-## Upload to Amazon S3
+## Manually upload to Amazon S3

-The cattenbak.py script uploads to S3 via the upload_s3() function using the boto3 library.

-Make sure that you have the AWS configuration files, or set the correct environment variables with credentials.
+Make sure that you have the AWS configuration files, or set the correct environment variables with credentials, assuming profile name `geteduroam`.

 	% cat ~/.aws/config
 	[geteduroam]